CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/WhyNot-OtherTech.md

 Why Not Other Tech:

 Alternative Technology Paths.
 Most of these will be found to be complementary.
-Some will become supplanted by a
+Some will become supplanted by a graph approach.

 Document Assembly.